Gulliver's Travels (miniseries): Part 2

 Continuing his tale, Gulliver is rescued by the people of the flying land of Laputa.
 He befriends the Rajah and his "idiot" son Prince Munodi.
 The prince shows Gulliver how the island is controlled, by a massive lodestone repelling them from the planet.
 Laputa is supplied by taking tribute from the lands they pass over; one of these lands is ruled by the prince's mother Empress Munodi, who refuses to give tribute.
 The Rajah demands a bombing attack, to which the Empress responds with a giant lodestone of her own, causing Laputa great turbulence.
 The prince suggests reversing the lodestone to stop the interference.
 Gulliver makes this happen, but falls off the island into the Empress' palace for his troubles.

-Empress Munodi directs Gulliver to The academy, a place suggested by the Rajah where he may find a path back to England, where he encounters many scientists lacking in common sense.
-Leaving that place, Gulliver encounters a magician in Glubbdubdrib.
-He stays at the magician's palace with the promise of being taken to a port to go to England, but each day the magician puts him off, saying "tomorrow."
-Gulliver later discovers the magician is drugging him and using his blood to summon the ghosts of great figures such as Alexander the Great and Julius Caesar.
-Gulliver later summons more spirits by his own will including Socrates, Mark Antony, Cleopatra, and Hannibal alongside with his war elephant Surus; overwhelming the palace and gaining freedom.
+Empress Munodi directs Gulliver to The Academy, a place suggested by the Rajah where he may find a path back to England, where he encounters many scientists lacking in common sense.
+Leaving that place, Gulliver encounters a sorcerer in Glubbdubdrib.
+He stays at the Sorcerer's palace with the promise of being taken to a port to go to England, but each day the magician puts him off, saying "tomorrow."
+Gulliver later discovers the Sorcerer is drugging him and using his blood to summon the ghosts of great figures such as Alexander the Great and Julius Caesar.
+Gulliver later summons more spirits by his own will including Socrates, Mark Antony, Cleopatra, and Hannibal along with his war elephant Surus; overwhelming the palace and gaining freedom.

-Meanwhile, as Bates will not allow Mary to see Gulliver, telling both that the other refuses to see them, she writes letters to her husband, which Bates intercepts and stashes on his office bookshelves.
-Some time later, Tom reveals to Mary that Bates has been hiding the letters.
+Meanwhile, Bates will not allow Mary to see Gulliver, telling both that the other refuses to see them.
+Mary writes letters to her husband, which Bates intercepts and stashes on his office bookshelves.
+Sometime later, Tom reveals to Mary that Bates has been hiding the letters.
 She confronts Bates, intending to take her husband home.